cloudspannerecosystem/scheduled-backups/README.md

 ## Deploy scheduled jobs to Cloud Scheduler

 Note: To use Cloud Scheduler, we must [create an App Engine app](https://cloud.google.com/scheduler/docs#supported_regions).
+Cloud Scheduler must be deployed in the same region with App Engine.
+To specify a region, add a `location` flag to the `go run cmd/scheduler/main.go ...` command (default is set to `us-central1`).

 Make a copy of `schedule-template.yaml`, name it as `schedule.config.yaml` and replace `PROJECT_ID`, `INSTANCE_ID`, `DATABASE_ID` with your configurations.